saigegit/SAIGE-doc/docs/Installation.md

 ## v1.1.9 (Updated on May 11, 2023)

+Merge pull request #90 from belowlab/vectors-for-safer-memory

+Update ComputeExact to use vectors rather than raw memory where easy

 Bugs fixed:

 Fixed the error: Crash in step 2 with: mean(): object has no elements TImputed ultra rare variants become monomorphic because any dosages <= dosage_zero d_cutoff for genetic variants with MAC <= dosage_zerod_MAC_cutoff are set to be 0

 ## v1.1.8 (Updated on Apr 24, 2023)